Shyam201/web_portfolio/README.md

 # web_portfolio
-a portfolio website build completly using streamlit python
+a portfolio website build completly using streamlit python to showcase projects.